NORTHERN LEOPARD FROG

 - The northern leopard frog is the largest frog found in Alberta.

-- On average, adult frogs can range from 50 to 130 millimetres (two to five inches) in length, measuring from the tip of the nose to the base of the tail.
+- On average, adult frogs can range from 50 to 130 millimetres (two to five inches) in length, measuring from the tip of the nose to the back end.

 - Either green or brown, with a pale white belly.